-‘Suhaili Falmouth 50 Parade of Sail’ to take place in the Cornish town on 14 June 2018 - YBW
+Suhaili Falmouth 50 Parade of Sail: Sir Robin Knox-Johnson and Golden Globe Race skippers get ready to set sail - YBW

-Falmouth will be hosting a special parade to mark 50 years since Sir Robin Knox-Johnson left the town in his 32 foot ketch to compete in the original Golden Globe Race
+Sir Robin Knox-Johnson and the Golden Globe Race skippers mark 50 years since the Clipper Race founder left the town in his 32 foot ketch to compete in the original race

 The date has been chosen as it coincides with the day Clipper Round The World Yacht Race founder Sir Robin Knox-Johnston set sail from Falmouth to win the original Golden Globe Race thus becoming the first person to sail single-handed and non-stop around the world 50 years before.